monomonedula/abc-delegation/README.md

 Not any more

-The metaclasses also enable optional validation of the delegate attributes to ensure they have all required by the parent object methods.
+The metaclasses also enable optional validation of the delegate attributes to ensure they have all of the methods required by the parent object.

 ### Installation:
 `pip install abc-delegation`